noahehall/theBookOfNoah/linux/docker/docker.md

     - be sure the default command is relavant to the final image
   - the new image will include
     - all environment variables
-    - the working directory servicethe set of exposed ports
+    - the working directory service the set of exposed ports
     - all volume definitons
     - the container entrypoint
-    - command and arguments
+    - command used to start the container and its arguments

 ```sh
   # save container with ID 123 to some repo